ChahrazedBaatout/Pokemon/REVIEW_HADJ_SASSI.md

   - It's fine to have an approach that the hpp file are with their cpp file.
 But I would rather put the cpp file together and the hpp files together. or to put a folder named entity that contains folders with the names of the classes, in each entity folder, put the hpp and cpp files of the class.
+- I recommend to follow the clean code principles like :
+  - remove all magic numbers
+  - extract strings and values in enumerations
+  - keep only the comments fot the specific and complex part of the code.

 ## Intervention
 ### Code Structure